sfprogram/PBCBE-Environment-Simulation/README.md

 - Simulated annealing with exponential cooling

 ### Population-Based Consensus Behavioural Evolution (PBCBE)
+Noval take on consensus evolutionary algorithms.
 Uses the same gene representation but will determine how to evolve each gene independently based on the recorded behaviour during collected during a generation.